kanishya1598/dataframecsv/README.md

-# dataframecsv
-# Simple Python CSV API Application
+# Simple Python  DataFrame - CSV API Application

 This project demonstrates a simple Python application that processes CSV (Comma-Separated Values) files using the **Pandas** library.
 The application includes functionalities such as loading a CSV file, printing its records, counting the records, and reversing the order of the records.